WordPress/wp-autoupdates/readme.md

 - ✅ Open a Trac ticket to handle Core merge for plugins
 - ✅ Open a Trac ticket to handle Core merge for themes
+- ✅ Create and add feature plugin assets
+- ✅ Submit Feature Plugin on WordPress.org repository
+- ✅ Get the plugin featured as beta plugin on WordPress.org
+- 🔲 Move the repository to WordPress.org GitHub account
+- ✅ Publish the feature plugin proposal
+- ✅ Open a dedicated Slack channel on Make WordPress
+- ✅ Launch weekly meetings on Slack
 - ✅ Handle plugin auto-updates
 - 🔲 Handle themes auto-updates
 - ✅ Handle plugin auto-updates in a multisite context